Nicholas Morgan (shot putter)

-Nicholas Morgan is a former athlete who competed for England.
+Nicholas Morgan (died 1 November 2020) was an athlete who competed for England.

 Biography

 Morgan was a member of Croydon Harriers and weighed in at over 19 stones, he was consistently throwing passed the 50 feet mark in 1958.

 He represented the England athletics team in the shot put at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 Morgan was a member of the Surrey County Athletic Association.
+He died on 1 November 2020.